About the Latino Leadership Network

 Communications: Monica Corral

-Membership and Outreach: Engage and expand our community.
-Membership & Outreach Lead: Theresa Sanchez
+Membership and Outreach Lead: Theresa Sanchez

-Events: Organize in-person and virtual gatherings.
-Lead: Jose Romo Ramirez
+Events Lead: Jose Romo Ramirez

 Speaker Outreach: Anita Rocha

-Performer Outreach and Volunteer Lead: Jose Romo Ramirez
+Performer and Volunteer Outreach

-Virtual Events: Lead: Vacant.
-Please volunteer!
+Virtual Events Lead: Vacant.

 Watch Our Videos on the LLN YouTube Channel